-- 7. During the 18th fiscal year, the total number of outstanding shares became 901,530,560 shares due to increases in common stock because of the following reasons: - Increase by 5,852,000 shares due to exercise of stock options - 1,399,896 shares were issued by third-party allotment as part of the acquisition consideration due to the business combination of Embark Studios AB and in-kind contribution (45,003,500 shares of common stock of Embark Studios AB; ¥2,186 million) was received from the shareholders of Embark Studios AB who are the allottees. - 8.
-During the 19th fiscal year, the total number of outstanding shares became 886,961,539 shares due to changes in common stock because of the following reasons: - Decrease by 20,971,021 shares due to retirement of treasury stock on February 28, 2020 - Increase by 6,402,000 shares due to exercise of stock options - 9.
-During the 20th fiscal year, the total number of outstanding shares increased to 898,746,469 shares due to increases in common stock for the following reasons: - Increase by 4,396,000 shares due to exercise of stock options - 7,388,930 shares were issued by third-party allotment as the consideration for making Embark Studios AB a wholly-owned subsidiary and in-kind contribution (176,469,789 shares of common stock of Embark Studios AB; \(\frac{\pmathbf{4}}{15}\),628 million) was received from the shareholders of Embark Studios AB who are the allottees.
-Refer to "V. Financial Information, 1 Consolidated Financial Statements, etc., Notes to consolidated financial statements, 22 Equity and other equity interest" for details of the third-party allotment. - 10.
-During the 21st fiscal year, the total number of outstanding shares became 866,773,728 shares due to changes in common stock for the following reasons: - Decrease by 36,571,300 shares due to retirement of treasury stock on August 31, 2022 - Increase by 4,145,042 shares due to exercise of stock options - 453,517 shares were issued by third-party allotment to the employees of Embark Studios AB and inkind contribution (14,580,684 shares of common stock of Embark Studios AB; ¥1,370 million) was received from the employees who are the allottees.
+- 2. During the 18th fiscal year, the total number of outstanding shares became 901,530,560 shares due to increases in common stock because of the following reasons: - Increase by 5,852,000 shares due to exercise of stock options - 1,399,896 shares were issued by third-party allotment as part of the acquisition consideration due to the business combination of Embark Studios AB and in-kind contribution (45,003,500 shares of common stock of Embark Studios AB; ¥2,186 million) was received from the shareholders of Embark Studios AB who are the allottees. - 3.
+During the 19th fiscal year, the total number of outstanding shares became 886,961,539 shares due to changes in common stock because of the following reasons: - Decrease by 20,971,021 shares due to retirement of treasury stock on February 28, 2020 - Increase by 6,402,000 shares due to exercise of stock options - 4.
+During the 20th fiscal year, the total number of outstanding shares increased to 898,746,469 shares due to increases in common stock for the following reasons:

+- Increase by 4,396,000 shares due to exercise of stock options - 7,388,930 shares were issued by third-party allotment as the consideration for making Embark Studios AB a wholly-owned subsidiary and in-kind contribution (176,469,789 shares of common stock of Embark Studios AB; ¥15,628 million) was received from the shareholders of Embark Studios AB who are the allottees. - 5.
+During the 21st fiscal year, the total number of outstanding shares became 866,773,728 shares due to changes in common stock for the following reasons: - Decrease by 36,571,300 shares due to retirement of treasury stock on August 31, 2022 - Increase by 4,145,042 shares due to exercise of stock options - 453,517 shares were issued by third-party allotment to the employees of Embark Studios AB and inkind contribution (14,580,684 shares of common stock of Embark Studios AB; ¥1,370 million) was received from the employees who are the allottees. - 6.
+During the 22nd fiscal year, the total number of outstanding shares became 857,453,260 shares due to changes in common stock for the following reasons: - Decrease by 16,752,326 shares due to retirement of treasury stock on May 31, 2023 - Increase by 7,431,858 shares due to exercise of stock options - 7.
+From the 22nd fiscal year, the Company records the Company's shares owned by the Trust which was established to introduce a restricted stock unit plan as treasury stock on the financial statements.
+As a result, the Company's shares owned by the Trust are included in treasury stock deducted to calculate the total number of outstanding shares as of December 31 for the purpose of calculating net assets per share as of December 31, 2023.
+They are also included in treasury stock deducted to calculate the average number of shares during the period for the purpose of calculating basic and diluted earnings per share for the fiscal year ended December 31, 2023.